How do you know if you experience childhood emotional neglect?

 Our parents don’t acknowledge our emotions often enough because our emotions make them feel uncomfortable.
 So we learn to suppress our feelings and deny them.
 We think that we are not allowed or capable of being emotional.

-You might also have hidden resentment for your parents.
+You might also have a hidden resentment for your parents.

 When our emotional needs aren’t fulfilled and we are tired of being the ones taking care of our parents’ emotional needs, we might have resentment for our parents.
 We feel that our parents are preventing us from getting our needs met and we have to forgo our needs to meet their needs.
 This hidden desire to get our needs met causes us to resent our parents and sometimes other people too, especially when we don’t express our desires regularly.